'Hypnotic' New York Times

 But Luna - the world's first Category 6 hurricane - changes everything.
-With Brantley missing in the aftermath of the massive storm, Daphne and their children find themselves in a vast shelter for the displaced a thousand miles from home, their finances abruptly cut off.
+With Brantley missing, and their finances abruptly cut off, the family find themselves in a vast shelter for the displaced a thousand miles from home.

-As days turn into weeks, the family confronts losses and circumstances they never imagined, and a world that has changed beneath their feet.
-When tensions in the shelter reach a breaking point, Daphne's resilience is put to the ultimate test as she realises 'normal' will never return - and faces the shocking truths that threaten to tear her family apart once more.
+As days turn into weeks, the Larsen-Halls confront losses and circumstances they never imagined, and a world changed beneath their feet.
+But when tensions in the shelter reach a breaking point, and shocking truths threaten to tear her family apart, Daphne's resilience is put to the ultimate test.

 Praise for Bruce Holsinger's The Gifted School: